 With the legalization of marijuana on the rise, it’s important to note the drug’s side effects.
-While weed can have medicinal benefits, if nationwide legalization occurs, the public should be informed of any negative aspects.
+While weed can have significant medicinal and economic benefits, if nationwide legalization occurs, the public should be informed of any negative aspects.
 Read on to know more about the scary potential side effects.

 In 2016, JAMA Internal Medicine published a study confirming that those who practiced long-term, daily marijuana use had poorer verbal memory in their middle age compared to those who didn’t smoke.
 The study considered “long term” to mean five years or more.
 The researchers examined 3,400 people’s habits over a 25-year period.
 Everyone in the group took a cognitive skills test at the end of the study period, which determined the results.
 Legalization of marijuana across the United States may result in more people smoking the drug daily for long periods of time.